pubnub/pubnub-mcp-server/resources/sdk_docs/unity_configuration.md

 `1pubnub.ChangeUserId(UserId newUserid)
 `
 ```

-- newUserid (UserId) → New identifier for this Pubnub instance.
+- newUserid (UserId): New user identifier for this Pubnub instance.

 ### Sample code